David A. Kenny

 This webpage focuses on linear models.
 It is assumed that M and Y have normally distributed residuals with homogenous variances and independence.

 Considered here are the four key causal assumptions of mediational analyses.
+To my knowledge, they were first discussed by Judd and Kenny (1981a).
 Here, they are just introduced.
 Later, it discussed how they might be satisfied.
 To simplify matters, it is presumed that X is randomly assigned to persons.
 Later discussed are the additional assumptions that must be made if X is not randomized.

 They are as follows: